borg286/sevtech/README.md

 * For on the run buffs focus on nutrition and farming.
 You can get Speed 3, Strength 1, and Resistance 1, and nourished for healing.
 Having all 4 nutrition bars up you can get 20 hearts.

 * Defeating the Baykok boss from Totemic is highly recommended to do as soon as possible.
 His behaviour is mostly like that of a standard skeleton so he is easily cheesed by attacking his legs from a 1 block gap.
+Parrots are found in Jungle, Swamp and Savannah biomes.
 If you can't find parrots that you need to get the eagle-bone whistle, wait until Age 1 and summon a parrot using an abyssalcraft ritual.

 * When questing for the shadow gem set up a full 6 tall (1 totem base + 5 totem) totem of pig (luck 3), another for horse(speed 3) and another for wolf (strength 3).
 Add in ocelot (creepers are harmless) and endermen (night vision) totem with only 1 needed of each.

+* The sacficical dagger together with a blood altar can be used to instantly kill most enemies.

 ## Inventory tips